 As it relates to the law, minors in all states are protected against sexual assault and abuse, or in other words child molestation.
 Some states refer in general terms to sexual abuse and other state statutes detail specific offensive acts.
 Virtually all states include sexual exploitation through child pornography in these definitions.
 Recent developments in child sex abuse cases often hinge not on the acts themselves, but rather on evidentiary issues, reporting duties of witnesses, and reporting duties of offenders.

-In 1995, Federal Rules of Evidence 413, 414, and 415 were adopted to address evidence in sex crimes cases.
+In 1995, Federal Rules of Evidence 413, 414, and 415 were adopted to address evidence in sex crime cases.
 Specifically, 414(a) states: “In a criminal case in which the defendant is accused of an offense of child molestation, evidence of the defendant’s commission of another offense or offenses of child molestation is admissible, and may be considered for its bearing on any matter which is relevant.”
 FRE 415 allows such evidence to be used in civil cases against the offender.
 These rules, which may have been adopted by your particular state or included perhaps in your state’s exceptions to Rule 404, make subsequent convictions easier to obtain and aid in protecting children.

-Additionally, with the aim of protecting children in these types of cases some states have adopted juvenile shielding statutes.
+Additionally, with the aim of protecting children in these types of cases, some states have adopted juvenile shielding statutes.
 The purpose of a shielding statute is to protect the child when testifying against their abuser.
 The Supreme Court upheld this type of statute in Maryland v.
 Craig.
-There the Court found allowing a child to testify out of the courtroom via a one-way closed circuit television, a mechanism adopted by the majority of states, did not violate the Confrontation Clause.
+There the Court found allowing a child to testify out of the courtroom via a one-way closed circuit television, a mechanism adopted by the majority of states did not violate the Confrontation Clause.
 This helps to at least minimize the trauma on youth who are forced to re-tell the story of their abuse.

-In furtherance of discovering child abusers and thereby protecting children virtually all states require doctors, teachers, day care providers, and law enforcement personnel to report evidence of abusive activity.
+In furtherance of discovering child abusers and thereby protecting children virtually all states require doctors, teachers, daycare providers, and law enforcement personnel to report evidence of abusive activity.
 Moreover, some states also require lawyers, clergy, therapists, counselors, and film processors to report evidence as well.
 The extent of these reporting duties varies significantly by state so check your local statutes.

 You can also read more information on this topic in an article titled: Hearsay Statements of Child Abuse Victims.

-Missouri, Illinois, Kansas and Oklahoma Child Custody Attorneys Helping When Sexual Abuse is Alleged
+Multi-State Family Lawyers Helping When Sexual Abuse is Alleged